department-of-veterans-affairs/va.gov-team/products/platform/feature-request-prioritization/product-outline.md

 ## Problem Statement

-Currently, there is no streamlined process for ideas to get on the value matrix, be scored and moved to team's backlogs.
+Currently, there is not a streamlined process for feature requests to get on the value matrix, be scored and moved to team's backlogs.
 We could be missing out on valuable iterations we didn't think of and it is very difficult to communicate to customers or stakeholders around the priority of their requests.

 ## Desired User Outcomes
 - **VFS Teams:** VFS teams have a standard way to submit feature requests to the Platform and be notified of their status.